Troubleshooting volume issues - AWS Storage Gateway

 Your Cached Gateway is Unreachable And You Want to Recover Your Data

 When your gateway becomes unreachable (such as when you shut it down), you have the option of either creating a snapshot from a volume recovery point and using that snapshot, or cloning a new volume from the last recovery point for an existing volume.
 Cloning from a volume recovery point is faster and more cost effective than creating a snapshot.
-For more information about cloning a volume, see Cloning a Volume.
+For more information about cloning a volume, see Cloning a cached volume from a recovery point.

 Storage Gateway provides recovery points for each volume in a cached Volume Gateway architecture.
 A volume recovery point is a point in time at which all data of the volume is consistent and from which you can create a snapshot or clone a volume.